broadinstitute/cromwell/docs/RuntimeAttributes.md

 | [preemptible](#preemptible)                    |       |   x   |       |
 | [bootDiskSizeGb](#bootdisksizegb)              |       |   x   |       |

-- [Shared Filesystem backend](backends/SharedFilesystem) is fully configurable and thus these attributes do not apply universally
+[Shared Filesystem backend](backends/HPC#shared-filesystem) is fully configurable and thus these attributes do not apply universally.

-TODO:

-- Document TES, HTCondor, Spark backend attribute support